-Your deductible is \$1,000.
-This is the amount you have to pay out-of-pocket before we will pay our share for your covered medical services.
-Until you have paid the deductible amount, you must pay the full cost for most of your covered services.
-(The deductible does not apply to the services that are listed below.)
-Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share (your copayment or coinsurance amount) for the rest of the calendar year.
+Your yearly deductible for Point of Service (POS) benefits is \$500.
+Until you have paid the deductible amount, you must pay the full cost of your out-of-network covered services.
+Once you have paid your deductible, we will begin to pay our share of the costs for out-of-network covered medical services and you will pay your share (your coinsurance amount).
+The maximum plan benefit for out-of-network covered services is \$5,000.
+Once the plan has paid \$5,000 for benefits, you will pay 100% of all out-of-network services for the rest of the calendar year.

-The deductible does not apply to some services, including certain in-network preventive services.
-This means that we will pay our share of the costs for these services even if you haven't paid your deductible yet.
-The deductible does not apply to the following services:
+The POS deductible does not apply to some services.
+This means that we will pay our share of the costs for these services even if you have not paid your POS deductible yet.
+The POS deductible does not apply to the following services: